 There are a lot of great resources out there for entrepreneurs and business leaders, ranging from mentors, to university and college courses and e-learning, to educational videos, and the vast array of business-related information available on the Internet.
 Books – whether paper or e-books – still remain one of the best values for money as an educational resource.
 However, the proliferation of business and management books increases the importance of filtering out those books that are truly useful from those that are not.

-I admit it: I like to read, and I collect and have read a lot of books.
-In this blog I’ll provide a list of some of my favorite business/non-fiction books that are relevant to both aspiring and established entrepreneurs.
+In this blog I’ve provided a list of some of my favorite business/non-fiction books that are relevant to both aspiring and established entrepreneurs, as well as investors, and intrapreneurs within larger organizations too.
 All are worthwhile and most are books I’ve re-read multiple times; they hold up and you get more from all of these books via repeated study.
-The concepts in these books are enduring and relevant to entrepreneurs and business leaders in all types of organizations, whether they be for-profit, social enterprise, or non-profits.
+The concepts in these books are enduring and relevant to entrepreneurs, investors and business leaders in all types of organizations, whether they be for-profit, social enterprise, or non-profits.

-I’ll try to categorize the books I recommend by their primary subject matter (e.g. leadership, operations, analytics, negotiation, strategy, marketing/sales/PR, raising capital, etc) and briefly summarize each book by some of their many key takeaways.
+I’ve categorized the books I recommend by their primary subject matter (Leadership, Operations, Analytics, Negotiation, Strategy, Marketing/Sales/PR, Raising Capital) and briefly summarize each book by some of their many key takeaways.

 Good to Great (Jim Collins)